jimmyhua32/chkm8/README.md

 # chkm8

 Andrew Chan - atchan24@uw.edu

 Isaac Kim - isaack4@uw.edu

 Jimmy Hua - jimhua32@uw.edu

 Joshua Maza - jsm209@uw.edu

-Project Statement: How might young adults between the ages of 18-25 in America utilize a gamified approach to mental wellness so that they can improve their mental well-being?
+Problem Statement: How might young adults between the ages of 18-25 in America utilize a gamified approach to mental wellness so that they can improve their mental well-being?

 ## Why does the problem matter?